-The Chukail Meadows are home to the famous endangered Markhor, snow leopards, wolves, golden monal, black bear and many other wild species and the valley is declared a national park by the Government of Pakistan.
+The Chukail Meadows are home to the famous endangered Markhor, snow leopards, wolves, golden monal, black bear, and many other wild species and the valley is declared a national park by the Government of Pakistan.
 This unique trek to Chukail Meadows is designed to provide an exciting opportunity for nature lovers to witness the enchanting hidden beauty of Swat Valley.

 The Swat district of Khyber Pakhtunkhwa is often referred to as the Switzerland of Pakistan for its picturesque valleys and pleasant weather in summer.
-Every year, as temperatures rise in the plains of Punjab and Sindh, hundreds of thousands of domestic tourists head to the district to cool off at Malam Jabba, Madyan, Bahrain, Kalam, Utror, Mahudhand or the hill stations of Upper Swat.
+Every year, as temperatures rise in the plains of Punjab and Sindh, hundreds of thousands of domestic tourists head to the district to cool off at Malam Jabba, Madyan, Bahrain, Kalam, Utror, Mahudhand, or the hill stations of Upper Swat.
 During the three days of the Eid-ul-Fitr holiday in June 2019, 400,000 to 500,000 tourists aboard 197,000 vehicles visited Swat.

 Tourism Potential in Chukail Meadows

-Recently, a new tourist attraction called Chukail Meadows came into limelight when some stunning photos of the sprawling green grasslands were posted on social media.
+Recently, a new tourist attraction called Chukail Meadows came into the limelight when some stunning photos of the sprawling green grasslands were posted on social media.

 Reaching Chukail Meadows is nothing short of a challenge.
 Only specially modified 4-wheel drive pickups can withstand the track, which seems to disappear at every bend or behind the massive rocks ahead.
 Tourists can rent vehicles either in Bahrain or in Mankyal, which is right in the middle of the 34-kilometer Bahrain-Kalam stretch of the N95 national highway.
 The fare price is contractual.